JoseMeneghetti/JoseMeneghetti/README.md

 * I am a Software Engineer from Brazil 🏡
 * I've couple years of experience working with software languages.
-* Working with designing projects, and solving technological problems.
+* Working with designing projects, and solving technological problems 👾.
 * These years I have been specializing in WEB languages, frameworks, and platforms 🚀✨.
 * Currently working as a full-stack.
-* Acting in React NodeJS & Magento and React, NodeJS & VTEX and in some personal projects with NextJS. 👷🔨
+* Acting in React NodeJS & Magento and React, NodeJS & VTEX and in some personal projects with NextJS 🔨.

 ## 📌 Tools & Techs 📌